abd-elrahman-mohamed-anter/production-grade-eks-cluster-gp/tf/Readme.md

 > 📸 *Kubernetes Cluster Architecture*

-The VPC (10.0.0.0/16) spans two AZs, each with a public and private subnet.
-The ALB sits in the public subnets and forwards traffic to the worker nodes in the private subnets via NodePort.
-Inside the cluster, pods communicate over Kubernetes-internal ClusterIP services — the database and ZAP scanner are never reachable from outside the cluster.
+VPC (10.0.0.0/16) across two AZs, each with a public and private subnet.
+ALB in public subnets forwards to worker nodes via NodePort.
+Pods communicate internally over ClusterIP — the database and ZAP are never reachable from outside the cluster.

 ---